The Expansion Problem for Infinite Trees: Branch-continuous algebras

-\begin{Cor} Every branch-continuous\/ $\bbT$-algebra is uniquely determined by its\/ $\bbT^{?\thin}$-reduct. \end{Cor} \begin{Exam} In Lemma~\ref{Lem: non-unique definable T-expansions}, we have constructed an $\MSO$-definable $\bbT^{?\thin}$-algebra~$\frakA$ with two different $\MSO$-definable $\bbT$-expansions $\frakA_0$~and~$\frakA_1$.
+\upqed \end{proof} \begin{Exam} In Lemma~\ref{Lem: non-unique definable T-expansions}, we have constructed an $\MSO$-definable $\bbT^{?\thin}$-algebra~$\frakA$ with two different $\MSO$-definable $\bbT$-expansions $\frakA_0$~and~$\frakA_1$.
 It is straightforward to check that $\frakA$~and~$\frakA_0$ are branch-continuous.
 The corresponding $\omega$-semigroup is $\frakS := \langle S,S_\omega\rangle$ where $S = \{0,1\}$, $S_\omega = \{0,1\}$ and every product is just the minimum.
 The algebra~$\frakA_1$ on the other hand is not branch-continuous.
 While it is meet-distributive and join-distributive, it is not generated (as in the definition of branch-continuity) by a semigroup-like subalgebra. \end{Exam}